Wood Building Programme

 Funding and evaluation

-The Wood Building Programme receives for 2016–2018 funding from the government’s spearhead project funding.
-For 2018–2021, the programme will be receiving funding under the National Energy and Climate Strategy.
+The Wood Building Programme received Key Government Project funding for 2016–2018.
+For 2018–2021, the programme received funding under the National Energy and Climate Strategy.

 The outcomes of the programme will be evaluated on the following indicators: